lj-dev-cpp/simple-rdp-polyline/README.md

-// Simple RDP Polyline
+//Simple RDP Polyline

-This is a small C++ project for simplifying 2D polylines using the Ramer–Douglas–Peucker algorithm.
+This is a small C++ project that implements the Ramer–Douglas–Peucker algorithm for simplifying 2D polylines.
-It was written to better understand the algorithm and to test it inside AutoCAD using ObjectARX, with a demo on noisy room boundary points.
+A small example is included that shows how a noisy set of room boundary points can be reduced to a clean outline.

-// About the Algorithm
+//About the Algorithm

-The idea is simple:
+The core idea is to keep only the points that significantly change the shape of the polyline.

-1. Start with the first and last point of the polyline.
+1. Take the first and last point of the segment.
-2. Find the point in between that has the largest distance to this line.
+2. Measure how far each point deviates from the straight line between them.
-3. If that distance is larger than a tolerance `epsilon`, keep the point and recursively process the two sub-segments.
+3. If the largest deviation is greater than a chosen tolerance `epsilon`, that point is kept and the process is applied recursively.
-4. If the distance is not larger than `epsilon`, remove all points between the two endpoints.

-The result is a simplified polyline that keeps the overall shape while reducing the number of vertices.

-// Files
+4. Otherwise, all intermediate points are removed.

+The tolerance `epsilon` has a major influence on the result:
+small values preserve nearly all details, while larger values produce a much simpler outline.

+//Files
-- `RDP_Arx.h` – declarations of the RDP functions (2D points)
+- `RDP_Arx.h` – declarations of the RDP functions (2D version)
-- `RDP_Arx.cpp` – implementation and an AutoCAD test command
+- `RDP_Arx.cpp` – implementation and a small test
-- `demo.gif` – short clip showing noisy points and the simplified room outline
+- `demo.gif` – short clip showing noisy points and the simplified outline

+//Demo
 ![demo](demo.gif)